-We continued to focus on our primary goal of managing the business to achieve profitable operations, while developing, launching and enhancing products to drive revenue and earnings growth.
-Our challenge continues to be operating in a cyclical and challenging industry environment.
+We continued to focus on our primary goal of managing the business to grow profits, while developing, launching and enhancing products to drive revenue and earnings growth.
+Our challenge continues to be operating in a cyclical and rapidly evolving industry environment.
 We are continuing our efforts to balance business geography shifts, increasing costs and strategic investments in our business with the level of demand and mix of business we expect.
-Tempering these efforts is the current economic uncertainty regarding the recovery in certain geographic and customer segments.